placetopay-org/docker-images/README.md

 [build.sh](build.sh) is a script with docker commands to make the process easier.

-To build an image:
+Build an image:

 ```
 ./build.sh php74
 ```

-__Note:__ There are images with php 8 for production (php80) and for pipelines (php80-pipeline).
+__Note: There are images with php 8 for production (php80) and for pipelines (php80-pipeline).__

-To build and publish an image:
+Build and publish an image:

 ```
 ./build.sh php74 -p